-Enjoying big screen entertainment outside during daytime can be tricky.
-But it’s possible for sure with careful consideration of your projector, location, and viewing time.
-And if that’s not your thing, you can always set up a dark and musty home cinema room!
+So don’t give up on your dream of enjoying big screen entertainment outside during sunny days.
+It’s possible, for sure.
+And if not your thing, you can always set up a dark and musty home cinema room!

 We will notify you when we have more.